Researcher: Maxime Honinx

 How do women in the nineteenth century write about their travels as projects of self-actualisation – against the backdrop of an imperial-patriarchal culture?
 This project explores travelogues written by women in the long nineteenth century, specifically during the Victorian era.
 It considers narratives of women who crossed not only continental borders but also transgressed social norms in order to follow ambitious, highly individualist vocations.
 What does progress and merit (individual and collective) mean to them?
 What limitations do they perceive and encounter?
 What language and what forms do they find to write about?
 These are some of the central questions that shape my research.

 So far, I have conducted research and written on Recollections of Tartar Steppes and their Inhabitants (1863) by Lucy Atkinson and A lady's life in the Rocky Mountains (1879) by Isabella Lucy Bird.
-My article on Atkinson's travelogue will be published in the upcoming peer-reviewed issue of English Text Construction (John Benjamins).
+My article on Atkinson's travelogue will be published in the upcoming peer-reviewed issue of English Text Construction (John Benjamins), and I presented a paper on Bird's A lady's life at the 2025 ACLALS conference in Nairobi, Kenya.
 Currently, I am studying Isabella Frances Romer's A pilgrimage to the temples and tombs of Egypt, Nubia, and Palestine, in 1845-6 (1846; 2 vols.).
 I gave a talk on her travelogue in April 2026 to the CEL19 research network at UGent, in which I explored how Romer tried to navigate writing on the popular topics of Egypt, Nubia, and Palestine, whilst also negotiating specific generic expectations of the travelogue genre.
+I completed a research trip in June 2026 to London, UK, to examine documents related to Romer's life and career.

 |